semaphoreci/docs/auto-cancel.md

 The *auto-cancel* strategy defines the behavior of pipelines when they enter the queue for execution.

-By default, all pipelines will be queued and executed on a first-come, first-served basis.
+By default, all pipelines will enter the First-In-First-Out (FIFO) queue and wait for their time for execution.

-Often this is not the optimal solution, especially during development.
+In some cases, this is not the optimal solution, especially if you consider the following scenario.

-We all head situations where you push some changes, only to realize that you have missed something small, so you push a new revision immediately and then find out another mistake...
+We all had situations where you push some changes, only to realize that you have missed something small, so you push a new revision immediately and then find out another mistake...

-Before *auto-cancel* strategies the only way to get immediate feedback on the latest revision was to manually stop all pipelines from obsolete commits.
+Without *auto-cancel* strategies the only way to get immediate feedback on the latest revision is to manually stop all pipelines from obsolete commits.

-Now if you set up an auto-cancel strategy this will be done automatically.
+If you set up an auto-cancel strategy this will be done automatically.
 That way you will get faster feedback on revisions that matter while skipping all the intermediate ones.